reifi/ngx-restangular/README.md

+# ngx-restangular fork for Angular v13

+* Removed core-js dependency and therefore CommonJS module dependency.
+  * No more IE support or polyfill in ng13 AOT anyway

 # Ngx-restangular.
 Maintained by [2muchcoffee](https://2muchcoffee.com/).

 This project is the follow-up of the [Restangular](https://github.com/mgonto/restangular/).
 Ngx-restangular is an Angular 2+ service that simplifies common GET, POST, DELETE, and UPDATE requests with a minimum of client code.